 IRAS will notify taxpayers of the penalty amount and due date for payment of penalty.
 IRAS will also explain the reason for imposing the penalty.

-For cases where there is no evidence of any intention to evade taxes, IRAS will decide on the penalties for errors in tax returns by considering if taxpayers have been compliant with their tax responsibilities, or if they have committed errors with negligence and/or without reasonable excuse.
+For cases where there is no evidence of any wilful intention to evade taxes, IRAS will decide on the penalties for incorrect returns by considering the circumstances under which errors were made.

 Possible indicators of negligent behaviour include: